ayadalhusseiny/2D-SRC/README.md

 pip install physics-tenpy
 ```

-All notebooks are self-contained and run directly in Google Colab, with optional GPU acceleration for matrix multiplications.
+Every notebook is self-contained and executes directly in Google Colab.
+You can enable GPU acceleration to speed up matrix multiplications.

 ---

 ## Jupyter Notebooks Overview

 ### Main Experiments: `2D-SRC_Experiments.ipynb`
-The main simulation notebook, `2D-SRC_Experiments.ipynb`, models the 2D Transverse Field Ising Model (TFIM) on a $6\times 6$ square lattice under Open Boundary Conditions.
-Using Imaginary Time Evolution (ITE) via the Simple Update scheme, it compares physical observables—ground-state energy, longitudinal magnetization, and transverse magnetization—across a transverse field scan $h \in [0.0, 4.0]$ for both deterministic SVD and randomized 2D-SRC.
-It demonstrates how the Boundary-Weight Preservation Scheme resolves the unphysical magnetization saturation anomaly and generates the final comparison plots showcasing the $2.5\times$ speedup.
+We model the 2D Transverse Field Ising Model (TFIM) on a $6\times 6$ open-boundary square lattice in `2D-SRC_Experiments.ipynb`.
+By executing Imaginary Time Evolution (ITE) via the Simple Update scheme, the code scans the transverse field $h \in [0.0, 4.0]$ to compare deterministic SVD against randomized 2D-SRC.
+Observables collected include ground-state energy, longitudinal magnetization, and transverse magnetization.
+The notebook demonstrates how the Boundary-Weight Preservation Scheme eliminates the unphysical magnetization saturation anomaly while producing the final comparison plots that confirm the $2.5\times$ speedup.

 ### Convergence and Scaling: `2D-SRC_Extended_Experiments.ipynb`
-The convergence and scaling notebook, `2D-SRC_Extended_Experiments.ipynb`, verifies numerical stability.
-By sweeping the boundary bond dimension $\bar{\chi} \in [8, 24]$, it maps the exponential decay of the ground-state energy error.
-It shows that the unphysical magnetization overshoot disappears when $\bar{\chi} \ge 16$.
-The notebook also measures execution times over lattice sizes up to $10 \times 10$ to verify the scaling scaling advantage of the randomized scheme.
+Numerical stability and scaling are verified in `2D-SRC_Extended_Experiments.ipynb`.
+Sweeping the boundary bond dimension $\bar{\chi} \in [8, 24]$ maps the exponential decay of the ground-state energy error.
+Magnetization overshoots vanish when $\bar{\chi} \ge 16$.
+To establish the scaling advantage of our randomized scheme, the notebook measures execution runtimes across lattice dimensions up to $10 \times 10$.

 ### TeNPy Comparison: `2D-SRC_vs_TeNPy_Benchmark.ipynb`
-The third notebook, `2D-SRC_vs_TeNPy_Benchmark.ipynb`, compares our dense randomized compression against the optimized TeNPy package.
-By isolating a controlled 1D MPO-MPS compression subroutine, it evaluates truncation error and speed across bond dimensions $\bar{\chi} \in [8, 24]$.
-Directly projecting on dense NumPy arrays is $10\times$ faster than TeNPy's object-oriented structure in the intermediate bond dimension regime.
+To contrast dense randomized compression against the optimized TeNPy library, use `2D-SRC_vs_TeNPy_Benchmark.ipynb`.
+We isolate a controlled 1D MPO-MPS compression step to measure truncation error and execution speed across bond dimensions $\bar{\chi} \in [8, 24]$.
+In the intermediate bond dimension regime, projecting directly on dense NumPy arrays is $10\times$ faster than TeNPy's object-oriented framework.

 ---